 1. Pension funds.
 Many private pension funds will invest in the stock market.
 A substantial and prolonged fall in the stock market could lead to a fall in the value of their pension fund, and it could lead to lower pension payouts when they retire.
 Similarly, if the stock market does well, the value of pension funds could increase.
 Even if people don’t own shares, it is quite likely people with a private pension will have some connection to the stock market.

 However, most shares are owned by the richest 10% of income owners.
 According to this paper on middle-class wealth, the poorest 90% of income earners – own just 7% of all equity.
 So a fall in share prices primarily affects the top 10% of wealthy households.

 2. Business investment.
 The stock market could be a source of business investment, e.g. firms offering new shares to finance investment.
 This could lead to more jobs and growth.
 The stock market can be a source of private finance when bank finance is limited.
 However, the stock market is not usually the first source of finance.
 Most investment is usually financed through bank loans rather than share options.
 The stock market only plays a limited role in determining investment and jobs.

 3. Short-termism.
 It could be argued workers and consumers can be adversely affected by the short-termism that the stock market encourages.
 Shareholders usually want bigger dividends.
 Therefore, firms listed on the stock market can feel under pressure to increase short-term profits.
-This can lead to cost cutting which affects workers (e.g. zero contract hours) or the firm may be more tempted to engage in collusive practises which push up prices for consumers.
+This can lead to cost-cutting which affects workers (e.g. zero contract hours), or the firm may be more tempted to engage in collusive practices which push up prices for consumers.
 It has been argued that UK firms are more prone to short-termism because the stock market plays a bigger role in financing firms.
 In Germany, firms are more likely to be financed by long-term loans from banks.
 Typically, banks are more interested in the long-term success of firms and are willing to encourage more investment, rather than short-term profit maximisation.